 57. The '610 patent's claims are not directed at the broad concept or idea of "interactive games."
 '610 patent, Abstract.
-Instead, the claims are directed to particular, narrow systems that "allow[] participants to compete in an interactive game, such as a contest or sporting event, occurring in real time or as a taped broadcast of a real time event." using technologies unique to the internet age.
+Instead, the claims are directed to particular, narrow systems that "allow[] participants to compete in an interactive game, such as a contest or sporting event" using technologies unique to the internet age.
 The inventive concept in the '610 claims is a technological one rather than an entrepreneurial one.